premkyumnam/Task-4_L1-Online-Delivery/README.md

   <h1> Second Task of Level 1</h1>

   <h2>Projec Review: </h2>
 In this project, I analyzed a restaurant dataset to identify food trends.
-The goal of this second task was to:
+The goal of this 4th task is to:

-1. Identify the city with the highest number of restaurants in the dataset
+1. Determine the percentage of restaurants that offer online delivey.
-2. Calculate the average rating for restaurants in each city.
 And
-3. Determine the city with the highest average rating.
+2. Compare the average ratings of restaurants with and without online delivery

 <h1>Tools & Technologies:</h1>